-The study was undertaken by John Inman, Andrew McAlley (expertise in hazard identification) and Hugh Maguire (expertise in EfW plant design, commissioning and operation).
+The study was undertaken by John Inman, Andrew McAlley (expertise in hazard identification) and Hugh Maguire (expertise in EfW plant design, commissioning and operation) in October 2010.
+Following development of the EfW plant and site design a review and update to the Safety Statement has been conducted.